DatoJanez/facebook-scraper/notebooks/README.md

 Select **GitHub** from the popup top menu and paste `https://github.com/DatoJanez/facebook-scraper` in the GitHub URL field.

-In a few seconds the the notebook item would appear, with name *notebooks/facebook_scrapper.ipynb*
+In a few seconds, the notebook item would appear, with the name *notebooks/facebook_scrapper.ipynb*

 Click it.